The-Foreigners/The-Foreigners.github.io/objectives.md

   - Capture deceased Wyrmlords to revive later, Nyett Toothsharp in particular.
   - Preserve acid gland from dragon.

+- 'Sending' B. Hill that Razorfiends destroyed; they may need to destroy eggs.

 - Check in on Garath Primo with Kuldera Academy on the 1st.

 - Use segmented ladder to infiltrate orc outpost.
   - 'Has a blackness about it'
   - Raven Queen desires artifact inside.
+  - Butcher boars to feed scorpions.

 - Determine where to next?
 Review map notations.
   - Where's Thayne?
 Sending message?